Pa-Touche/Vaccineo/README.md

 - (x) => not done / TODO
 - (/) => done

+## Enhancements

+To keep things simple some shortcuts were made, some of those with explanation are listed here:

+### Technical

+- Do not use `@GeneratedValue(strategy = GenerationType.IDENTITY)` within JPA entities as Hibernate cannot batch inserts without round-trip to DBs (best to use one/mulitple common sequences so that Hibernate can batch those: i.e. 'load' 50+ ids at once)
+- **Use** Spring-Security instead of doing it manually.
+Here was done for learning / exercise reasons
+  - bearer token / checking mechanism from Spring-Security
+  - Password encryption: do not rely on 'self-made' solutions
+- `@OneToOne(fetch = FetchType.EAGER)`: do not rely on eager strategy and favor more flexible solutions: entityGraph / projections.
+- `@Enumerated(EnumType.STRING)` is more easily readable in DB but takes more space
+- Exposing technical IDs: incremented numbers allow clients to gain knowledge about usage: Privacy and Securicy

+### Features

+- **Also** technical: i18n: reused wording from exercise.

 ## Steps

 - Screens and related features to implement: